roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-05 ****** byTheTalkMan© There was no pleasure finer than to feel a young man driving his thick, beefy cock into her, desperate to cum deep inside this 'old lady'.
+There was no pleasure finer than to feel a young man driving his thick, beefy cock into her, desperate to cum deep inside this 'old lady'.
 Helena had fucked the best of the best.
 Rich and arrogant young men that thought they could keep up with any woman, let alone this grandmother.
 Helena had fucked men of power, politicians... royalty... celebrities.
 And it was all for her benefit.
 To prove a point.
 That no man, no matter how built, how confident, could overcome the will of this gorgeous, slutty grandmother.
 All they were here for was to make sexy old ladies like her cum.
 These young men, with such bright futures, were corrupted by the hot body of a fifty-something grandmother.
 These young men, so spoiled by the one night they spent with her, spent night after night fucking some other slutty old MILF, trying desperately to recreate that pleasure Helena brought them, but always coming up disappointed.
 These men should have been fucking girls their own age, not slutty old ladies.
 All that creamy, potent sperm, designed for the wombs of young women, designed to make the best possible babies, was now being spilled into the tight cunts of old women, filling their sweet cunts, giving them babies instead.
 And those men would do whatever Helena said to possibly get another taste of her juicy body.
 Helena probably had more influence on world affairs than she had any right to.
 She was that well connected that she could do whatever she wanted to.

  Helena loved changing men, loved making men addicted to her and women like her.
 So often she would bring a young man home.
 Those guys would act like they weren't there to fuck this old lady.
 They just wanted to get to know her.
 They would turn on the TV, only to find a shocking sight on screen, hours of the finest MILF porn imaginable.